Which of the following is NOT considered an asset in financial ac... | Study Prep in Pearson+

 Understand the definition of an asset: In financial accounting, an asset is a resource owned or controlled by a company that is expected to provide future economic benefits.

-Analyze each item: Prepaid Expenses represent payments made in advance for goods or services, which are considered assets because they provide future benefits.
-Cash is a liquid asset used for transactions.
-Inventory is an asset because it represents goods available for sale or production.
+Analyze each option: Cash is an asset because it is a resource owned by the company.
+Inventory is an asset because it represents goods available for sale, which will generate future economic benefits.
+Prepaid Expenses are considered assets because they represent payments made in advance for services or goods that will benefit the company in the future.

-Identify the exception: Accounts Payable is a liability, not an asset.
-It represents amounts owed by the company to suppliers or creditors for goods or services received.
+Identify the exception: Accounts Payable is not an asset.
+It is a liability, which represents amounts owed by the company to creditors for goods or services received but not yet paid for.

-Conclude that Accounts Payable is NOT considered an asset in financial accounting, as it does not provide future economic benefits but instead represents an obligation.
+Conclude that the correct answer is Accounts Payable, as it does not meet the definition of an asset in financial accounting.

 Watch next